Syedaaneesa/whitestrips-shop/README.md

 ## Efforts and Resources
-This project involved extensive work in the following areas:
+This project encompassed work in the following areas:

-Designed and customized a WordPress theme to reflect WhiteStrips-Shop’s branding.
+Designed and tailored a WordPress theme to align with WhiteStrips-Shop’s branding

-Created responsive layouts using Elementor and custom CSS for a seamless user experience.
+Developed responsive layouts with Elementor and custom CSS to ensure a seamless user experience

-Integrated key WordPress plugins to enhance functionality, security, and performance.
+Implemented essential WordPress plugins to improve functionality, security, and overall performance

-Optimized media assets and site structure for fast loading and SEO readiness.
+Optimized media files and site architecture for faster loading times and SEO readiness

-Conducted thorough testing across devices and browsers to ensure consistent performance.
+Performed comprehensive testing across devices and browsers to ensure consistent performance

 ## Technologies Used
-WordPress CMS
+Built on the WordPress CMS

-Developed with Elementor Page Builder
+Designed using Elementor Page Builder

 Applied custom styling using HTML, CSS, and JavaScript